hepabolu/programming-by-stealth/docs/pbs79.md

 A Promise is an object that permanently represents the outcome of an asynchronous task.
 A Promise starts off as a kind of digital IOU representing a future outcome, and then transforms into a permanent record of that outcome.

 Formally, a Promise in _IOU-mode_ is _unresolved_.
-When the asynchronous task completes, the Promise will move into one of two permanent states — if the task completed successfully the Promise becomes _resolved_, and if it failed, the Promise becomes _rejected_.
+When the asynchronous task completes, the Promise will move into one of two permanent states — if the task completed successfully, the Promise becomes _resolved_, and if it failed, the Promise becomes _rejected_.

 In other words, **all Promises start as _unresolved_, and then become either _resolved_ or _rejected_**.

 You don’t read values directly from Promises.
 Instead, you attach callbacks to them using their `.then()` function.
-If a Promise is unresolved when you call `.then()` then the callback is queued for execution when the Promise resolves or rejects.
+If a Promise is unresolved when you call `.then()`, then the callback is queued for execution when the Promise resolves or rejects.
 But, if the Promise is already resolved or rejected, then the callback gets executed immediately.

 ### The `.then()` Function